workfloworchestrator/orchestrator-core/docs/architecture/product_modelling/backfilling.md

 # Backfilling Existing Subscriptions
 When updating a product block that already exists in your orchestrator, it could be the case that new attributes are added or removed.
-When removing resource types from a `ProductBlock`, the database migration generator is able to pick up on this change, and generates a migration that removes these resource types from your database completely.
+When removing resource types from a `ProductBlock`, the `migrate-domain-models` command is able to pick up on this change, and generates a migration that removes these resource types from your database completely.

 However, when adding a new resource type to a `ProductBlock`, pre-existing product instances in the subscription database are not backfilled.
 For this, another SQL transaction must be added to the generated migration file.